nineoclocksomewhere/docker-lap-installer/README.md

 You can also add your own startup script and run that-one instead of the lap-installer script.
 Your script should download the lap-installer (with curl or wget) from this repo into for example the /tmp folder.
 Then run that script when successfully downloaded.
+An example of that script is added as src/lap-updater.sh.